api3dao/vitepress-docs/docs/guides/dao-members/staking.md

 Before tokens can be staked you must deposit them in the DAO pool.
 Doing so will remove them from your wallet and place them into the DAO pool under the control of its smart contracts.
-Deposited tokens show as WITHDRAWABLE can be removed from the DAO pool at any time and returned to your wallet.
+Deposited tokens shown as WITHDRAWABLE can be removed from the DAO pool at any time and returned to your wallet.
 Watch the [Deposit and Withdraw](/guides/dao-members/videos.md#deposit-and-withdraw) video.